-Asian American & Native American Pacific-Islander-Serving Institution
+Asian American & Native American Pacific Islander-Serving Institution

 AANAPISI Program's Mission